Clusters, toric ranks, and 2-ranks of hyperelliptic curves in the wild case: Introduction

 \begin{rmk} Clearly a normalized reduction of a polynomial $h(z)$ is a nonzero polynomial in $k[x]$ and is unique up to scaling; thus, the degrees of the terms appearing in the normalized reduction (which is what we will be chiefly interested in for our purposes) do not depend on the particular choice of $\gamma \in K^{\times}$ in \Cref{dfn normalized reduction}.

 \end{rmk}

-By a \emph{disc} (of $\bar{K}$), we mean any subset of $\bar{K}$ of the form $D_{\alpha,b}:=\{x\in \bar{K}: v(x-\alpha)\ge b\}$ for some \emph{center} $\alpha\in \bar{K}$ and \emph{depth} $b\in \qq$.
-In this article, all depths (of clusters and of discs) will be rational numbers so that there will always exist an element of $\bar{K}$ whose valuation is equal to any given depth.
+By a \emph{disc} (of $K^\alg$), we mean any subset of $K^\alg$ of the form $D_{\alpha,b}:=\{x\in K^\alg: v(x-\alpha)\ge b\}$ for some \emph{center} $\alpha\in K^\alg$ and \emph{depth} $b\in \qq$ (thus, our discs are always closed discs).
+In this article, all depths (of clusters and of discs) will be rational numbers so that there will always exist an element of $K^\alg$ whose valuation is equal to any given depth.
 Note that the depth of a disc is essentially minus a logarithm of its radius under the $p$-adic metric, and so a \textit{greater} depth corresponds to a \textit{smaller} disc.

-For convenience, we list the special notation for this paper that we will use relating to polynomials, discs, and clusters in \Cref{table2} below.
+For convenience, we list the special notation for this paper that we will use relating to polynomials, discs, and clusters in Table \ref{table2} below.